No, applications must be mailed or couriered to the Student Awards Office and received by the deadline.

 To be eligible for renewal of an academic-based award a student is expected to be registered in an 80% course load (typically 24 units in Fall/Winter).

-These funds will be deposited directly into your student fees account prior to August 1 for the 2012-2013 academic year.
-We encourage you to check your SOLUS Student Center (scroll to the Finances section and click on the link called View Financial Aid, click on the 2012 academic year).
+Admission awards will be deposited directly into your student fees account mid August.
+We encourage you to check your SOLUS Student Center (scroll to the Finances section and click on the link called View Financial Aid, click on the appropriate academic year).
 Please be sure to read the Guide to Registration and Fees for tuition and fee payment deadlines.

 Your general admission award was converted to a specific named award.
 The total value of your award will remain the same however it may be converted to one or more named awards.